What makes ADHD?

 ADHD is a common disorder affecting concentration, self-control and other abilities.
 Is it?S triggered by brain variations, which sometimes happens in families.
 What are they?
 You might be curious about ADHD symptoms, and how to support your boy.

-Attention deficit hyperactivity disorder affects children and teens and can continue into adulthood.
-ADHD is the most commonly diagnosed mental disorder of children.
-Children with this disease may be hyperactive and unable control their impulses.
-Or they may have trouble paying attention.
-These behaviors interfere with school and home life.
+Disorder of attention deficit hyperactivity affects children and teenagers, and can persist into adulthood.
+The most frequently diagnosed mental disorder of children is ADHD.
+It is likely that children with this disorder are hyperactive and unable to control their impulses.
+Or maybe they have trouble paying attention.
+Such habits impact school and home life.